529 Plan Withdrawals for Private School

 Using a Coverdell ESA as a Private Education Alternative

 If you're on the fence about using 529 plan withdrawals for a private school, there is another option, a Coverdell Education Savings Account (ESA).
 These accounts also allow parents to save for higher education in a tax-advantaged way, but they can also be used to pay for K-12 expenses.

 There are some key differences to be aware of if you're considering a Coverdell.
 First, you can only contribute to one of these accounts for your child until they reach age 18.
 There are no age restrictions with a 529 plan.

 Next, the annual contribution limit to a Coverdell ESA is capped at $2,000 for 2018.
 The maximum lifetime contribution to one of these plans is $36,000.
 By comparison, you can contribute significantly more to a 529 plan annually, and the lifetime contribution limit for some 529 plans can reach $500,000, depending on which state's plan you choose.

 Third and perhaps most importantly, you can't leave money in a Coverdell account indefinitely.
 If your child doesn't use all the money for elementary, secondary or college education expenses by age 30, any remaining balance must be distributed.
-The IRS tacks on a 10 percent tax penalty and assesses ordinary income tax on the distribution.
-With a 529 plan, you can simply roll the account over to a new a beneficiary and continue saving once your child is finished with college.
+The IRS tacks on a 10% tax penalty and assesses ordinary income tax on the distribution.
+With a 529 plan, you can simply roll the account over to a new beneficiary and continue saving once your child is finished with college.

 One last thing to keep in mind.
 If you do decide to tap your 529 plan for private school expenses you can use a Roth IRA as a backup for college if you fall short.
-The IRS waives the 10 percent early withdrawal penalty typically associated with early IRA withdrawals when they're used for qualified education expenses.
+The IRS waives the 10% early withdrawal penalty typically associated with early IRA withdrawals when they're used for qualified education expenses.
 Regular income tax would still apply.
 Understanding every college savings option can help you create the best strategy for covering the full range of education expenses.